serper/liblvgl/README.md

 ## Installation

-To build and install the library, follow these steps:
+To build and install the library manually, follow these steps:

 1. Clone the repository and navigate to the project directory:
     ```sh